Table of Contents

-I-35 is notorious for a reason- the traffic congestion is so bad people have been known to leave their parked cars on the freeway to get food and come back.
-Almost every street in Austin is like this, so either plan plenty of time to get from place to place or get ready to invest in a bike.
+I-35 is notorious for traffic congestion.
+Once the traffic becomes severe, people have been known to leave their parked cars on the freeway to get food and come back.
+If you are analyzing the pros and cons of living in Austin, it’s important to be aware that a majority of the streets in Austin have heavy traffic.
+So either plan plenty of time to get from place to place or get ready to invest in a bike.

 Austin continues to boast a record number of days above 100 degrees, especially in the summer.
-In a city like Austin, the heat is going to become a regular part of your day, and that can affect everything from your general mood to your overall health.
+The heat is going to become a regular part of your day while you live in Austin.
+This can affect everything from your general mood to your overall health.
 Make sure you accommodate the cost of more air conditioning into your new financial plans!

 Breaking In Can Be Hard